Licensing & Course of Study

 The Course of Study

 The Course of Study (COS) is prescribed by the General Board of Higher Education and Ministry – Division of Ordained Ministry (¶ 1421.3d).
-It includes License School, the Five-Year Basic Course of Study, Advanced Course of Study, and Correspondence Studies.
+It includes License School and the Five-Year Basic Course of Study.
 In prescribing the COS, the Division of Ordained Ministry is responsible for developing curriculum, purpose and learning goals; providing resources; establishing, maintaining, and evaluating License Schools and Course of Study Schools (COS); keeping central records on all students, and reporting on student progress to each Board of Ordained Ministry every year.

 Regional Course of Study Schools